ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/README.md

     $> ./linux_build.sh
     ```

-1. Run the demo application with the following command (use the "-h"-flag to see all run options):
+1. Run the demo application with the following command.
+It may take 10-20 minutes to complete. (use the "-h"-flag to see all run options):
     ```
     $> ./run_demo_app.sh
     ```